asukiaaa/gerber_to_order/README.md

 ### Run

-Then start pcbnew of KiCad and select Tools -> External plugins -> Gerber to Order.
+Then start PCB editor of KiCad and select Tools -> External plugins -> Gerber to Order.

 ### Update